iotaledger/integration-services/documentation/docs/services/SSI-bridge/introduction.md

 certificates containing identity attributes and signed by an Issuer identity using its private key.

 The Issuer itself is an entity with its own decentralized identity.
 The SSI Bridge allows an identified trust root to verify users' identities.
-Verified identities can then propagate this verification to other entities (organizations, individuals, objects) identities using a network of trust approach.
+Verified identities can then propagate this verification to organizations, individuals, or objects identities using a network of trust approach.

 ![network-of-trust](/img/integration-services/arch/network-of-trust.jpeg)

-The Bridge also allows Issuers to issue Verifiable Credentials for selected identity Owners identified by a decentralized identity, and said Owners to present them to Verifiers.
-Verifiers can use the [E-commerce-SSI Bridge APIs](API-definition.md) to verify a credential's authenticity.
-This requires verifying that a credential contains the identifier (DID) of the owner presenting it and that an authorized Issuer signs it.
+The Bridge also allows Issuers to issue Verifiable Credentials for selected Identity Owners identified by a decentralized identity, and said Owners to present them to Verifiers.
+Verifiers can use the [Ecommerce-SSI Bridge APIs](API-definition.md) to verify a credential's authenticity.
+This requires verifying that a credential contains the identifier (DID) of the Owner presenting it and that an authorized Issuer signs it.
 This process requires access to information stored on a ledger.

 The following image illustrates the interaction between the Issuer, Owner, Verifier, and the ledger to manage the